Hans Blumenberg

-Hans Blumenberg (/de/; 13 July 1920, Lübeck – 28 March 1996, Altenberge) was a German philosopher and intellectual historian.

-He studied philosophy, German studies and the classics (1939–47, interrupted by World War II) and is considered to be one of the most important German philosophers of the century.
-He died on 28 March 1996 in Altenberge (near Münster), Germany.

-Blumenberg created what has come to be called "metaphorology", which states that what lies under metaphors and language modisms, is the nearest to the truth (and the farthest from ideologies).
-His last works, especially "Care Crosses the River" (Die Sorge geht über den Fluss), are attempts to apprehend human reality through its metaphors and involuntary expressions.
-Digging under apparently meaningless anecdotes of the history of occidental thought and literature, Blumenberg drew a map of the expressions, examples, gestures, that flourished in the discussions of what are thought to be more important matters.
-Blumenberg's interpretations are extremely unpredictable and personal, all full of signs, indications and suggestions, sometimes ironic.
-Above all, it is a warning against the force of revealed truth, and for the beauty of a world in confusion.
+Hans Blumenberg (/de/; 13 July 1920, Lübeck – 28 March 1996, Altenberge) was a German philosopher and intellectual historian who studied philosophy, German studies, and the classics (1939–47, interrupted by World War II).
+He created metaphorology, theorizing that what lies under metaphors and language modisms is closer to truth and further from ideology.
+His last works, especially "Care Crosses the River" ("Die Sorge geht über den Fluss"), are attempts to apprehend human reality through metaphors and involuntary expressions.
+Digging under apparently meaningless anecdotes of the history of occidental thought and literature, he mapped expressions, examples, and gestures that flourished in discussions of greater matters.
+His readings were idiosyncratic and full of signs, indications, and suggestions, sometimes ironic, to warn against the force of revealed truth and for the beauty of a world in confusion.